menotti/playground-41d1904q/markdowns/final.md

 - [Coders Strike Back](https://www.codingame.com/multiplayer/bot-programming/coders-strike-back) My AVX version reached between 2.5 and 3.5 Million simulations/turn, with turns of 150 milliseconds.
 This is done by parallelizing 8 game state simulations at once.
 An older version with serialized calculations (that is, having data outside AVX, shuffling it inside AVX vectors, calculate, and unload the result) only achieved 600k sims/turn.
 - [Poker Chip Racer](https://www.codingame.com/multiplayer/bot-programming/poker-chip-race) Performance is very dependant on number of entities, between 100k and 1.5M sims/turn.
 Turns are 150ms too.

-I'm pretty sure many other games can be parallelized and simulated on AVX/SSE vectors.
+Many other games can be parallelized and simulated using AVX/SSE vectors.

 ### Useful links